Claude Fable 5 found a live bug on my site on day one, so I made it compete with Opus and Sonnet

 Is Claude Fable 5 better than Opus or Sonnet?

-On my own benchmark, an audit of this site’s repo scored against a hand-verified answer key, Fable 5 took 8.5 of 11 points against 4.5 for Opus 4.6 and 1 for Sonnet 4.6, and it was the only model to sweep the whole failover layer.
-On cost per found bug, Opus 4.6 actually won, $0.28 against $0.30.
+On my own benchmark, an audit of this site’s repo scored against a hand-verified answer key, Fable 5 took 8.5 of 11 points against 8.0 for Opus 4.8 and 1 for Sonnet 4.6, and it was the only model to sweep the whole failover layer.
+On cost per found bug, Opus 4.8 won by a wide margin, $0.11 against $0.30, scoring nearly as high for a third of the price.
 Anthropic’s own headline number is SWE-Bench Pro: 80.3% for Fable 5 against 69.2% for Opus 4.8.
 Treat all of it as input for your own eval, not a verdict.

 Why did Opus 4.8 answer my Fable 5 request?